GabeScott/standard-works-vault/General Conference/2009 April - “Man Down!”.md

 I need to explain, as best I can, at least two things.
 First, why do you have a responsibility to move to help your wounded friend?
 And, second, how do you meet that responsibility?

-First, you are under covenant, as has been made clear to you, that when you accepted the trust from God to receive the priesthood, you accepted a responsibility for whatever you might do or fail to do for the salvation of others however difficult and dangerous that might appear to be for you.
+First, you are under covenant, as has been made clear to you, that when you accepted the trust from God to receive the priesthood, you accepted a responsibility for whatever you might do or fail to do for the salvation of others, however difficult and dangerous that might appear to be for you.

 There are countless examples of priesthood holders who shouldered that grave responsibility as you and I must.
-This is how Jacob in the Book of Mormon described his sacred trust when he moved in difficult circumstances to give aid: “Now, my beloved brethren, I, Jacob, according to the responsibility which I am under to God, to magnify mine office with soberness, and that I might rid my garments of your sins, I come up into the temple this day that I might declare unto you the word of God.”
+This is how Jacob in the Book of Mormon described his sacred trust when he moved in difficult circumstances to give aid: “Now, my beloved brethren, I, Jacob, according to the responsibility which I am under to God, to magnify mine office with soberness, and that I might rid my garments of your sins, I come up into the temple this day that I might declare unto you the word of God.”[^2]

 Now, you might object that Jacob was a prophet and you are not.
-But your office, whatever it is in the priesthood, brings with it an obligation to “lift up the hands which hang down, and strengthen the feeble knees” of those around you.
+But your office, whatever it is in the priesthood, brings with it an obligation to “lift up the hands which hang down, and strengthen the feeble knees”[^3] of those around you.
 You are the Lord’s servant covenanted to do for others, as best you can, what He would do.

 Your great opportunity and your responsibility are described in Ecclesiastes:

 “Two are better than one; because they have a good reward for their labour.

-“For if they fall, the one will lift up his fellow: but woe to him that is alone when he falleth; for he hath not another to help him up.”
+“For if they fall, the one will lift up his fellow: but woe to him that is alone when he falleth; for he hath not another to help him up.”[^4]

-From that, you will understand the true and sobering words from Joseph Smith: “None but fools will trifle with the souls of men.”
-As Jacob believed, the woe of any fallen man or woman he could have helped and did not would become his own sorrow.
+From that, you will understand the true and sobering words from Joseph Smith: “None but fools will trifle with the souls of men.”[^5] As Jacob believed, the woe of any fallen man or woman he could have helped and did not would become his own sorrow.
 Your happiness and that of those you are called to serve as a priesthood holder are bound together.

-Now, we come to the question of how best to help those you are called to serve and rescue.
+Now we come to the question of how best to help those you are called to serve and rescue.
 That will depend on your capacities and on the nature of your priesthood relationship to the person who is in spiritual peril.
 Let me give three cases which may be your opportunity at times in your priesthood service.

 Let’s start when you are an inexperienced junior companion, a teacher in the Aaronic Priesthood assigned with a seasoned companion to visit a young family.
-Before preparing for the visit you will pray for strength and inspiration to see their needs and know what help you could give.
+Before preparing for the visit, you will pray for strength and inspiration to see their needs and know what help you could give.
 If you can, you will have that prayer with your companion, naming those you will visit.
-As you pray your heart will be drawn out to them personally and to God.
+As you pray, your heart will be drawn out to them personally and to God.
 You and your companion will agree on what you hope to accomplish.
 You will work out a plan for what you will do.

 Whatever the plan, you will watch and listen with great intensity and humility during the visit.
 You are young and inexperienced.
 But the Lord knows their spiritual state and their needs perfectly.
 He loves them.
 And because you know He sends you to act for Him, you can have faith that you can sense their needs and what you can do to meet your charge to help.
 It will come as you visit face-to-face in their home.
-That is why you have this priesthood charge in the Doctrine and Covenants: “Visit the house of each member, and exhort them to pray vocally and in secret and attend to all family duties.”
+That is why you have this priesthood charge in the Doctrine and Covenants: “Visit the house of each member, and exhort them to pray vocally and in secret and attend to all family duties.”[^6]

 And then you have an added charge which takes even greater discernment: